Maize Trust Bursary South Africa 2024

 - You must intend on conducting a dissertation/ thesis on a topic that has been approved by the Maize Trust

 - You must be willing to work within the South African maize industry after completing your studies

-- You must have read and agreed to all of the Maize Trust Bursary conditions, policies and procedures
+- You must have read and agreed to all of the bursary conditions, policies and procedures (on the application form)

-- You must agree to the terms of the Legal Undertaking (Section E) on the application form
+- You must agree to the terms of and complete the the Legal Undertaking form of the bursary (Section I on the application form)

 HOW TO APPLY FOR THE MAIZE TRUST BURSARY